auth0/docs/articles/authorization/guides/dashboard/assign-roles-users.md

 ---
 # Assign Roles to Users

 This guide will show you how to assign [roles](/authorization/concepts/rbac) to a user using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/assign-roles-users).
 The assigned roles can be used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>